 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Advantest Corporation reported total greenhouse gas emissions of approximately 9,150,000 kg CO2e for Scope 1 and Scope 2 combined, with Scope 1 emissions at about 890,000 kg CO2e and Scope 2 emissions at approximately 8,250,000 kg CO2e (market-based).
-The company has set ambitious targets to reduce its greenhouse gas emissions, aiming for a 60% reduction in absolute Scope 1 and Scope 2 emissions by FY2030 compared to a 2018 baseline.
+In 2023, Advantest Corporation reported total greenhouse gas emissions of approximately 9,150,000 kg CO2e, comprising 890,000 kg CO2e from Scope 1 and 8,250,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious targets to reduce its greenhouse gas emissions, aiming for a 60% reduction in absolute Scope 1 and 2 emissions by FY2030 compared to a 2018 baseline.
 Additionally, Advantest is committed to reducing its Scope 3 emissions by 15% within the same timeframe.
-Looking towards the future, Advantest has established a long-term goal of achieving net-zero greenhouse gas emissions in Scopes 1 and 2 by FY2050.
+Looking towards the long term, Advantest has established a goal to achieve net-zero emissions for Scopes 1 and 2 by FY2050.
 This commitment aligns with industry standards and reflects the company's dedication to addressing climate change.
-The targets are consistent with the Science Based Targets initiative (SBTi), which underscores the company's commitment to limiting global warming to 1.5°C. Overall, Advantest's emissions strategy demonstrates a proactive approach to sustainability, with clear reduction targets and a commitment to transparency in its environmental impact reporting.
+The emissions data and reduction targets are sourced directly from Advantest Corporation, with no data cascaded from a parent or related organization.

 Access structured emissions data, company-specific emission factors, and source documents